stackmuncher/stm_app/README.md

 * anonymous profile: https://stackmuncher.com/?dev=9PdHabyyhf4KhHAE1SqdpnbAZEXTHhpkermwfPQcLeFK
 * public profile: https://stackmuncher.com/rimutaka
-* sample report (local copy): ...
-* sample report (stripped down): ...
+* sample report: ...

 ## Quick start

-_We are testing an alpha release and the only way to run this app for now is to compile it from the source in Rust._
+_This is an alpha release and the only way to run this app is to compile it from the source in Rust._

 Assuming that you have Git and a [Rust toolchain](https://www.rust-lang.org/tools/install) installed, just clone and run the app: